Girl, Woman, Otherby Bernardine Evaristo

 Winner of the Indie Book Award for Fiction (UK)

-Shortlisted for the Women’s Prize for Fiction, the Gordon Burn Prize, a Publishing Triangle Award, the Goldsboro Glass Bell Award, the Orwell Prize for Political Fiction, and the Visionary Honours Award
+Shortlisted for the Women’s Prize for Fiction, the Dublin Literary Award, the Gordon Burn Prize, a Publishing Triangle Award, the Goldsboro Glass Bell Award, the Orwell Prize for Political Fiction, and the Visionary Honours Award

 Longlisted for the Australian Book Industry Award